pat-coady/learning_ai/_posts/2017-02-04-rnn-and-tensorboard.md

 The architecture is straightforward:

-    1. An embedding layer between one-hot word encoding and RNN
+1. Embedding layer between the one-hot word encoding and the RNN
-    2. RNN: Basic RNN (no memory), GRU or LSTM cell
+2. RNN: Basic RNN or gated-cell (GRU or LSTM)
-    3. The last output of the RNN is picked off and fed to a hidden layer
+3. Hidden layer fed by final RNN output
-    4. N-way Softmax (N = vocabulary size)
+4. N-way softmax (N = vocabulary size)

 ## TensorBoard

 For no good reason I had never tried TensorBoard.
 I was content to pull results from the graph and use matplotlib.
 But, as I mentioned above, I saw a great TensorBoard demo at the [TensorFlow Dev Summit](https://events.withgoogle.com/tensorflow-dev-summit/).
 So I decided to give it a try.

 From time to time we're all guilty of hacking at a problem.
-There is an energy barrier to adding probes to your model, re-running the job and figuring out what is going on.
+There is an energy barrier against adding probes to your model, re-running the job and figuring out what is going on.
 So, we hack at it for a little (too long) and hope we get lucky.
 TensorBoard makes it easy to be disciplined.
 It is simple to monitor tensor summaries or custom scalar summaries.
-Afterward you can compare runs and even examine your graph construction.
-In fact, you may as well monitor "everything" right from the start - then it is there when you need it.
+You can then compare runs and even examine your graph construction.
+In fact, you may as well monitor "everything" right from the start - then the information is ready when you need it.

 Let's start by looking at the graph: